edulinq/cse-cracks-course/quizzes/README.md

 ### Parsing a Specific Question

-To parse a specific quiz question, you can use the `quizgen.cli.parse-question` module.
+To parse a specific quiz question, you can use the `quizgen.cli.parse.question` module.
 This is useful if you want to check if a question properly parses.
 The basic usage is as follows:
 ```